8 or 10 days from $1,507

 Day 2: Madaba, Mt Nebo and Karak Castle.
 Mosey on over to Madaba this morning.
 We’ll visit St George’s Church, home to an ancient holy map so detailed it’s practically a mosaic Google Maps!
 Next, drink in the incredible views from Mount Nebo, before we lose ourselves in the winding passageways of Karak Castle.

 Day 3: The Lost City of Petra.
 Discover the Jewel in Jordan’s crown today.
 A work of art, carved from the pink desert sandstone, Petra will take your breath away.
 Pinch yourself, as you approach the iconic rose-coloured facade of the treasury, made famous by Indiana Jones, before taking in the awe-inspiring views from the monastery.

-Day 4: Wadi Rum via Little Petra.
-Visit Petra’s little sister on the way through the desert.
-We’ll be spending the night at Wadi Rum with an ancient nomadic tribe in a Bedouin camp!
+Day 4: Wadi Rum Travel through the desert today to where we’ll be spending the night at Wadi Rum with an ancient nomadic tribe in a Bedouin camp!
 Get ready for an unforgettable experience with traditional Bedouin food and a canopy of stars.